TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 # 00 -- Ready Player One

 Like we said in [the introduction](../README.md), _learning a technical skill from watching videos and answering questions is very difficult_.
-The initial inertia of new [Skill Acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition), however, is only overcome through _repeated exposure_.
-To that end, many of these pre-class activities are **Exercises** and are best applied in a regimen: _spend an hour or more a day getting as far through each of them as you can._
+The initial inertia of new [Skill Acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition), however, is only overcome through _repeated exposure_. _Throughout the course, we'll refer to the coursework as either **Activities** and **Exercises**_.

+**Activities** just need some application of effort, a few checkboxes, and they're done.
+There's not a lot of value in repeating them, but you should if you feel that you missed something or didn't get all the steps right.
+These are the types of tasks that just need to get done, so _just do them._

-The real magic happens when _you start over from the beginning each time_ and watch your progress extend on each pass. _There's a lot of work in here_, and some of you have less time than others.
-Take as much time as you can afford.
+**Exercises** are best applied in a regimen: _spend an hour or more a day getting as far through each of them as you can._ The real magic happens when _you start over from the beginning each time_ and _watch your progress extend_ on each pass.
+Just like exercising your muscles in a gym, the repetitive-but-delayed effort makes you stronger.

+You'll find [a checklist for **Activities**](#checklist-activities) and [another for **Exercises**](#checklist-exercises) to help guide you along the way.
+Additionally, keep in mind:

+* **There's a lot of work in here!** So take as much time as you can afford and pace yourself!
+There's [some advice on _The Iterative Process_ in the wiki](//github.com/TIY-Durham/2016-SPRING-FEE/wiki/The-Iterative-Process) that can help...
-_**Resist the temptation to perfect just one thing!**_

-That's not really what the class is like, and you'll cheat yourself in the end.
-Spend as much time as you can with _everything on the list_.
+* **Resist the temptation to perfect just one thing!** That's not really what the class is like, and you'll cheat yourself in the end.
+Spend as much time as you can with _everything_.
+* **Space out your practice!** One of the most effective ways for you to learn is to put some distance between your sessions. _Don't try to tackle everything in one sitting!_
+* **Effortful learning is slower but more durable!** If you find yourself getting stuck somewhere, _put the work down_ and come back later.
+You're learning, and that takes some time.
+* **Reflect on your progress daily!** We've provided [a format for daily reflection](#reflective-journal-best-taken-daily) to help overcome any writer's block. _Reflection on your progress is one of the most valuable aids to learning._

 _**Important!** If you're new to Mac, not a typist, or just always wondered what the internet was made of, [start with "Back to Basics" in the wiki](//github.com/TIY-Durham/2016-SPRING-FEE/wiki/Back-to-Basics)._